sabaul/dotfiles/README.md

 4. vimrc file

-* Add external monitor as display: xrandr --output HDMI1 --auto
+* Add external monitor as display, when using laptop
+* xrandr --output HDMI1 --auto